 He purchased Heppenstall and Marquis Builder’s Supply in 1938 and added additional product lines, the company settled at 36th and AVRR in Pittsburgh.
 He also started the Wholesale Distributing Company in 1940 and later purchased Iron City Sash and Door Company which became one of the largest distributor of Andersen windows in the US.

-Tom Brown, Inc was formally incorporated in 1946 and was rapidly expanding with the addition of many surrogate companies- Tom Brown Industrial Supply, Lanz Brick, Tom Brown Mill and Mine Supply, Brown Dettling Supply Company, and General Concrete Units Corp.
+Tom Brown, Inc was rapidly expanding with the addition of many surrogate companies- Tom Brown Industrial Supply, Lanz Brick, Tom Brown Mill and Mine Supply, Brown Dettling Supply Company, and General Concrete Units Corp.

 As a precast concrete provider, Don became exposed to the need for high performance sealants and caulking materials.
 Tom Brown, Inc became a distributor for GE Silicone, Vulkem and Sonneborn Sealants to service the industry.
 Specialty Construction Tape and Adhesive products from Norton Company were added in the early 1970’s.
 Kenny Brown (our current CEO) joined the company in 1978 and led the expansion into tape converting in 1983.